 Graph layout options - Select different chart formats.

-The icons in the upper right provide several additional options:
+The icons in the upper right corner of the section provide several additional options.

 Table - The table icon changes the display to an Excel-like table.
 Click on the icon a second time to change the display back to the original format.